Core Gameplay Changes & Improvements

 It’s the reason why I’ve opted to completely rewrite the stories in Starfield rather than just reskin it with a Star Wars theme.
 There is simply no way to fix these stories without fully rewriting every conversation, voiceline, and quest structure from the ground up.
 In addition to complete overhauls, Genesis also introduces entirely original Star Wars narratives created by talented writers and mod authors.
 Below is a synopsis of the most in-depth storylines currently available.

-• Make difficult decisions with real consequences, including whether to eliminate infected civilians
+• Difficult decisions with real consequences, including whether or not to kill innocent infected civilians as ordered

 • Unlock hidden choices and outcomes tied to backgrounds and perks, such as being Force Sensitive